isomerpages/ogp-poe-rayyan/index.md

       description: Some recommendations for amazing places to eat, drink and spend time at.
       cards:
         - title: Changi Village's Cendol
-          description: Beat the heat with a treat made with shaved ice, pandan jelly and gula melaka.
+          description: Beat the heat with a treat made from shaved ice, pandan jelly and gula melaka.
           linktext: Location
           url: https://maps.app.goo.gl/2WKK4oBo2DrGd3Gj8